tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   ☝️ What is Career Services?

   🙋 Our partner in success.
-Whether we are job seekers or promotion seekers, Career Services can help us improve our behavioral and technical interviewing skills, as well as create great professional materials (resume, portfolio, LinkedIn etc.)
+Whether we are job seekers or promotion seekers, Career Services can help us improve our behavioural and technical interviewing skills, as well as create great professional materials (resume, portfolio, LinkedIn etc.)

   ☝️ So there's a lot of keywords in this video, or jargon, that we may not know.
 Did anybody note anything down that they didn't know?